Contrast-Security-OSS/node-aws-docker/README.markdown

-# serverless
+# node-lambda

-Dockerfile that starts with the node image and adds [assume-role](https://github.com/remind101/assume-role).
-We use it for deploying [Serverless](https://github.com/serverless/serverless) apps.
+Dockerfile which adds the AWS CLI tool set to the node base image.
+Contrast Security uses the image to deploy node.js code to AWS Lambda